 Our stock price has been and may in the future be volatile.
-From April 10, 2014 to March 31, 2016, the closing price of our common stock as reported by the NASDAQ Global Market ranged from a high of \$10.87 per share to a low of \$1.92 per share.
+From April 10, 2014 to September 30, 2016, the closing price of our common stock as reported by the NASDAQ Global Market ranged from a high of \$10.66 per share to a low of \$0.94 per share.
 The stock market in general and the market for biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 The market price for our common stock may be influenced by many factors, including:

-- actual or anticipated results from, and any delays in, our clinical trials, including the ongoing and any new ISTs of CRLX101, our ongoing and planned Phase 2 and Phase 3 clinical trials of CRLX101 or our Phase 1/2a clinical trial of CRLX301, as well as results of regulatory reviews relating to the approval of our product candidates; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - failure or discontinuation of any of our development programs; - the level of expenses related to any of our product candidates or clinical development programs; - commencement or termination of any collaboration or licensing arrangement; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures and capital commitments; - additions or departures of key scientific or management personnel; - variations in our financial results or those of companies that are perceived to be similar to us; - new products, product candidates or new uses for existing products introduced or announced by our competitors, and the timing of these introductions or announcements;
+- actual or anticipated results from, and any delays in, our clinical trials of CRLX101 or CRLX301, as well as results of regulatory reviews relating to the approval of our product candidates; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products;

-- results of clinical trials of product candidates of our competitors; - general economic and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - conditions or trends in the biotechnology and biopharmaceutical industries; - actual or anticipated changes in earnings estimates, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; and - the other factors described in this "Risk Factors" section.
+- failure or discontinuation of any of our development programs; - the level of expenses related to any of our product candidates or clinical development programs; - commencement or termination of any collaboration or licensing arrangement; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures and capital commitments; - · additions or departures of key scientific or management personnel; - variations in our financial results or those of companies that are perceived to be similar to us; - new products, product candidates or new uses for existing products introduced or announced by our competitors, and the timing of these introductions or announcements; - results of clinical trials of product candidates of our competitors; - general economic and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - conditions or trends in the biotechnology and biopharmaceutical industries; - actual or anticipated changes in earnings estimates, development timelines or recommendations by securities analysts; - announcement or expectation of additional financing efforts; - · sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; and - the other factors described in this "Risk Factors" section.